 - Using the

-microphone effectively for on stage speaking, speech, spokesmodel and
+microphone effectively for all aspects of on stage speaking,

 - Public speaking training before judges' panels, small

 groups and large audiences